 How Many Days Do You Need in Oslo ?

-Sentrum is one of the best areas to stay in Oslo for tourists because it is central with quick and easy access to famous attractions and landmarks, and public transport enabling easy travel to other regions of the city.
+For me, Sentrum is one of the best areas to stay in Oslo for tourists.
+It is the heart of the city, offering easy access to famous attractions and public transport.

 What to Do & See in Oslo in 2 Days?